nanoframework/nanoframework.github.io/content/contributing/contributing-workflow.md

     `git remote add upstream https://github.com/nanoframework/<nf-repo-name-here>.git`

-5. Make sure that your develop branch is in sync with the master  **develop** branch.
+5. Make sure that your main branch is in sync with the upstream  **main** branch.

-    `git checkout develop`
+    `git checkout main`

-    `git pull upstream develop`
+    `git pull upstream main`

-6. Create a branch off of **develop** branch.
+6. Create a branch off of **main** branch.

-    `git checkout -b <branch-name-here> develop`
+    `git checkout -b <branch-name-here> main`

     We suggest that you name the branch so that it clearly communicates your intentions, such as _issue-123_ or _githubhandle-issue_.
-    Don't use a branch name starting with _develop_ because that may be mistaken with the _develop_ branches on the master repository.
+    Don't use a branch name starting with _develop_ because that may be mistaken with the _develop_ branches on the upstream repository.

     Branches are useful since they isolate your changes from incoming changes from upstream.
 They also enable you to create multiple PRs from the same fork.